DerbinFilip/Spring-boot-quotes-qr/README.md

 ## API uses:
     > CSV file that contains 676 the most known quotes
 ## Run process:
-    > Get all quotes from file and contain them on H2 database
+    > Gets all quotes from file and contain them on H2 database
     > By using specific endpoints API returns basic operations like add / getAll / getById / update and so on
-    > In default endpoint API get random quote from db and print it in QRCode form
+    > In default endpoint API gets random quote from db and print it in QRCode form
 ![Swagger_preview](swagger_preview.png)